TruongMarco1305/2D-cutting-stocks-solver/research/algorithm1.md

 1. **Lack of Global Optimality**: Greedy algorithms focus on local optimal choices at each step, which can lead to suboptimal global solutions.
 They do not guarantee the best possible outcome.
 2. **Potential for Inconsistency**: Heuristic solutions can vary depending on initial conditions, randomization, or specific implementation details, which may lead to inconsistent results in some scenarios.
 3. **Limited Flexibility**: Greedy algorithms are generally tailored to specific criteria for optimization and may not handle multiple objectives well without significant modifications.

+### **Application context**
+Greedy heuristics perform best under the following conditions:
+1. **Greedy-Choice Property**: The problem must allow for locally optimal choices to lead to a global optimal solution, ensuring that selecting the best immediate option at each step results in the best overall outcome.
+2. **Defined Selection Criterion**: The algorithm should have a clear and simple rule for making decisions at each step (e.g., choosing the next item with the highest value-to-weight ratio).
+3. **Simple, Clear Objectives**: Problems with straightforward, quantifiable goals, such as maximizing profit or minimizing cost, are more suitable for greedy approaches.
+4. **Homogeneous Input Structure**: Problems where the input elements contribute similarly or have minimal variability make greedy solutions more effective and comparable to more complex algorithms.

 ### **Conclusion**